Teradata/kylo/core/field-policy/README.md

 ### Requirements
 1. Policy Constructor rules

-    The StandardizationPolicy and Validator must follow *one* of the following rules
+    The StandardizationPolicy and ValidationPolicy must follow *one* of the following rules

       1. Have a no arg constructor
       2. or Have a constructor with parameters each annotated with **@PolicyPropertyRef** (See examples below)